 Magruder’s innovative wing enabled surfers to launch into flight even in flat water.
 But unfortunately, the Wind Weapon didn’t take flight in production as its hardware was too heavy and hard to control.
 Since windsurfing wasn’t mainstream during that time, Wind Weapon failed.
 It was way ahead of its time and people weren’t ready for it yet.

-When the 2000s came, some companies have also started to design and develop inflatable wing prototypes for stand-up paddleboards, but similar to the Wind Weapon’s fate, these models didn’t find success.
+When the 2000s came, some companies also started to design and develop inflatable wing prototypes for stand-up paddleboards, but similar to the Wind Weapon’s fate, these models didn’t find success.

 Slowly but surely, however, windsurfing competitions started to use hand-held sails to help surfers glide over frozen lakes.
 As the era changed and hydrofoils started to catch people’s attention, the wings went for a strong comeback.
 In 2019, they were commercially produced again and were welcomed with open arms by windsurfers looking for new challenges.
 This time, the wings are to stay for good.